d6y/lift-cookbook/docs/0470-Mongo/0400-embed.md

 Problem
 -------

-You have a Monogo record, and you want to embed another set of values inside it as a single entity.
+You have a Mongo record, and you want to embed another set of values inside it as a single entity.

 Solution